Refine business: From ‘Surviving’ to ‘Thriving’ with an expert IT Support team

 This move focuses on asset reduction and the core business.
 The harsh decision on where to concentrate and what to use is part of a company rejuvenation.
 It also means that you can have to sell some non-core assets to raise cash.

 This entails developing new terms and conditions of jobs and making operational improvements to operate with a smaller team.
-If the organization’s strategic strategy is set, to execute the plan, the team needs to be shaped.
+If the organization’s strategic strategy is set, the team needs to be shaped to execute the plan.
 The laying-off of teammates is never easy… But re-energizing the remaining group with confidence in a simpler and more focused strategy is a constructive way of looking at this move.

 This focuses on decreases in expenses, quality improvements, and growth in sales.
 The organization got into trouble for a cause.
 This move includes taking a hard look at the core business processes and finding ways to work more efficiently while accelerating sales.
 This will be an excellent time to explore incorporating lean manufacturing principles in a production environment, and for administrative and service operations, similar lean business concepts could be of use.